-15 mg/kg bodyweight (to a maximum of 1 g) daily diluted in 300 to 500 mL of 5% glucose given over a period of 4 hours.
-Infusion may be continued daily until the first gastrointestinal side effects occur, i.e., stomatitis, diarrhoea, leucopenia and thrombocytopenia, treatment must be discontinued until the side effects have receded (until the white blood cell (WBC) count has risen to 3,000 to 4,000 per mm3 or platelet count to 80,000 to 100,000 per mm3), the patient may then be placed on a maintenance therapy program.
+15 milligrams/kg bodyweight (to a maximum of 1 g) daily diluted in 300 to 500 mL of 5% glucose given over a period of 4 hours.
+Infusion may be continued daily until the first gastrointestinal side effects occur, i.e. stomatitis, diarrhea, leukopenia and thrombocytopenia, treatment is then must be discontinued until the side effects have receded (until the WBC count has risen to 3,000 to 4,000 per mm3 or platelet count to 80,000 to 100,000 per mm3), the patient may then be placed on a maintenance therapy program.